Limits by Logarithms, Squeeze Theorem, and Euler’s Constant

 $e^\frac{e}{\pi}$

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Limits by Logarithms, Squeeze Theorem, and Euler's Constant.
-Justin Math: Calculus. https://justinmath.com/limits-by-logarithms-squeeze-theorem-and-eulers-constant/
+In Justin Math: Calculus. https://justinmath.com/limits-by-logarithms-squeeze-theorem-and-eulers-constant/